-Course participation will occur primarily through the course instance of Slack, commenting on each others’ blog posts (see below), and a few videoconferencing sessions (call-in options available for anyone whose computer will not support audio or video).
+Course participation will occur primarily through class discussions, the course instance of Slack, and commenting on each others’ blog posts (see below).

-B-level course participation will consist of actively discussing readings and technical assignments in each module’s Slack channel; seeking technical support in the #tech-support Slack channel; commenting on at least 18 blog posts during the semester; and attending the required videoconferencing sessions.
+B-level course participation will consist of attending classes/videoconferencing sessions; actively discussing readings and technical assignments in each module’s Slack channel; seeking technical support in the #tech-support Slack channel; and commenting on at least 18 blog posts during the semester.

-A-level course participation will consist of all of the above, along with bringing outside readings and knowledge into Slack conversations; working with classmates to problem-solve in the #tech-support Slack channel; commenting on at least 30 blog posts during the semester; and actively participating in required videoconferencing sessions.
+A-level course participation will consist of all of the above, along with actively participating in classes/videoconferencing sessions; bringing outside readings and knowledge into Slack; working with classmates to problem-solve in the #tech-support Slack channel; and commenting on at least 30 blog posts during the semester.

 Students will write weekly blog posts (ca. 500-1000 words) reflecting on the previous week’s readings, discussion, and technical assignments.
 These will be due every Sunday night.